 - Below the black stripe was probably standard "red-lead" paint, although at least one document indicates that a chaser repainted overseas was painted with gray-green anti-fouling paint rather than red.

 - Apparently in some cases the deck was sheathed with canvas to help keep water out.
 In most photos, the hull planking is visible.
-This was probably painted gray as well, although there are no specific references to painting the deck.
-A chaser model by a crewman shows a natural wood deck.
+This was probably painted gray as well.

 - Aerial recognition roundels were painted on some chasers.
 At least one example is from a chaser serving in the Otranto barrage.
 This is a standard "bull's eye" roundel, probably the British Type A scheme, red in the center, white in the middle and blue on the outside.
 The roundels are painted forward of the spray shield, as large as will fit in the space.
 (See photograph in Close Aboard category.)